The Best Areas to Stay in Nashville: A Neighborhood Guide

 Here’s a breakdown of the best areas to stay in Nashville—plus some hotel recommendations for each—so you can pick the perfect spot for your visit.
 And since Nashville is a surprisingly family-friendly city, I’ve included tips for those traveling with kids too.

-Downtown Nashville: One of the Best Areas to Stay in Nashville for Those Wanting to be in the Heart of the Action
+Where to Stay in Nashville: Downtown Nashville, One of the Best Areas for Those Wanting to be in the Heart of the Action

 If this is your first trip to Nashville, staying downtown puts you right in the middle of it all.
-You’ll be within walking distance of Broadway’s famous honky-tonks, the Ryman Auditorium, and the Country Music Hall of Fame.
+You’ll be within walking distance of Broadway’s famous honky-tonks—especially Lower Broadway, the main drag for nightlife and live music.
+Downtown is also the place to shop for cowboy boots and other Music City souvenirs, making it a must for those wanting the full Nashville experience.
+You’ll also be close to the Ryman Auditorium, and the Country Music Hall of Fame.

 Perks of Staying Downtown: